-Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Reinstating Your License
+Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Drivers License Reinstatement Attorney in Cincinnati, OH

 In Ohio, you can lose your license for many reasons.
 You will be required to fulfill certain requirements before your license can be reinstated.
 This process is not always easy and requires you to be vigilant in completing the required tasks and paperwork, which is why you should always fight the suspension of your license fully before it occurs.

 Still, this is not always possible, and you may lose your license anyway.
 Your driver’s license can be suspended in Ohio for the following reasons:

 - Accumulating 12 points or more on your driving record within 2 years